Tiagospem/react-admin/UPGRADE.md

 The migration to `react-final-form` changes their signature and behavior to the following:

--   `handleSubmit`: accepts no arguments, and will submit the form with its current values immediately
+-   `handleSubmit` which calls the default form save method
--   `handleSubmitWithRedirect` accepts a custom redirect, and will submit the form with its current values immediately
+-   `handleSubmitWithRedirect` which calls the default form save method but allows to specify a custom redirection

-They both runs both validation and submission.
-So if you overload them, you will have to perform the validation manually.
+The two functions run both validation and submission.
+So if you overload them, **you will have to manage the form validation manually**.

 To simplify this, if you want to overload the submission but to keep the validation, don't overload `handleSubmit` or `handleSubmitWithRedirect` but use instead `onSave`.

 -   `onSave` have two props, the form values to save and the redirection to perform.